 “I was so disappointed,” said Röhrl, who stayed on with Audi on set new records at Pikes Peak and race in IMSA before jumping ship to Porsche’s development team, with which he still works.
 “I only had one test with the car and did maybe 180 kilometres in total, but I knew even with that distance that it would have made Audi more competitive.”

-Work continued at Audi on the quattro Sport E2 into early 1986, but the mid-engined concept had died as soon as the Austrian magazine had hit the newsstands.
+Work continued at Audi on the Sport quattro E2 into early 1986, but the mid-engined concept had died as soon as the Austrian magazine had hit the newsstands.
 Or so it seemed.
-Several years after the death of Group B and the Group S category which was to have succeeded it, there emerged another mid-engined Audi rally car.
-Even now Gumpert is reluctant to divulge details beyond the fact that “more than one” was built, at least one was subsequently destroyed and that surviving car – the “Group S Prototype” is now in the museum.
+After the death of Group B and the stillborn Group S category there emerged another mid-engined Audi rally car.
+Even now Gumpert is reluctant to divulge details beyond the fact that “more than one” was built, at least one was subsequently destroyed and that surviving car – the ‘Gruppe S Prototype’ is now in the museum.
 But unofficial sources say three examples existed which leaves one car unaccounted for.

 A look around the car silting in Ingolstadt’s museum: the door is featherlight.
-A blend of fiberglass and other composites, it flexes through your fingers.
+A blend of fibreglass and other composites, it flexes through your fingers.
 Inside it’s hard to see how Röhrl’s gangly frame would have fitted under the low roofline.
 The switchgear is a mixture of bastardised Sport quattro E2 material and one-off creations.
-And all the time you get the same chill through the spine that appears whenever you examine any Group B car and think of safely; the seat looks thin enough to spit through, those flexing doors allow lamentable side protection and a head-on collision doesn’t bear thinking about.
+And all the time you get the same chill through the spine that appears whenever you examine any Group B car and think of safety; the seat looks thin enough to spit through, those flexing doors allow lamentable side protection and a head-on collision doesn’t bear thinking about.

-There is no sign, however, of the PDK twin-clutch transmission that made occasional appearances on the quattro Sport E2.
+There is no sign, however, of the PDK twin-clutch transmission that made occasional appearances on the Sport quattro E2.
 One presumes that only so many parts could make it from Ingolstadt to the ‘other workshop’ without too many eyebrows being raised, and the PDK kit was rare enough to make it impossible to source for the secret project.
 All the same, the thought of this little weight and this much power rocketing through 1980’s roadside crowds is a terrifying prospect.

 “GRUPPE S” SPECIFICATIONS

-|Type||I-5, DOHC 20v, gas engine||located middle longitudinal|
+|Type||I-5, DOHC 20v, gas||located middle longitudinal|

-|Output power – torque||600~1000 HP @ – rpm (rumored)||– @ – rpm|
+|Output power – torque||700 HP (515 kW) @ – rpm||– @ – rpm|

 |Materials||block: aluminium||cylinder head: aluminium|